DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-1/1-corey/_index.md

 Can you think of a record where timbre plays a more important aspect than the musical content?

 {{%/ note %}}

----

-> Timbre has become such an important factor in recorded music that it can be used to identify a song before musical tonality or melody can have time to develop sufficiently.
-In their article titled “Name That Tune: Identifying Popular Recordings from Brief Excerpts,” Schellenberg et al. (1999) found that listeners could correctly identify pieces of music when presented with excerpts of only a tenth of a second in length.

----

-> Play "name that tune" with this 80s and 90s playlist: https://open.spotify.com/playlist/6FebOEiQTeHFdRZvlVaNm3